chrischenlixing/EmoTimeV2/README.md

 ## Project Objective

-The goal of this project is for us applying the concepts learned by building a basic full stack application with Node + Express + Mongo + React.
+The goal of this project is for us to apply the concepts learned by building a basic full-stack application with Node + Express + Mongo + React.
 It is designed to cater to the needs of both employees and managers.
-Employees can easily clock in their work hours, while managers have the ability to review and monitor employee time shifts.
+Employees can easily clock in their work hours, while managers can review and monitor employee time shifts.

 ## Typography